zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-app-db-oke/provision-app-db-oke.md

   ![](./images/provision-db-25.png " ")

-To save some time, you can proceed to starting the database migration lab while the database is provisioning if you wish, however you will need the database fully provisioned and you will need to gather the database information before you can finish the migration.
+To save some time, you can start the database migration while the database is provisioning if you wish, however, you will need the database to be fully provisioned and you will need to gather the database information before you can finish the migration.

 ## Acknowledgements